MDachniewicz/stmpro/README.md

 It is planned to:
 - introduce full support for spectroscopy files (I(V), I(Z))
-- add more data processing options
+- expand data processing capabilities
 - improve graphical interface
 - add options to customise the appearance of graphs and images